A brief introduction to our plum, damson, bullace and cherry varieties

 Heg Peg Dump was a popular dish in Gloucestershire, made with suet and plums/damsons and served on St Margaret’s Day (20th July).

-Charles Martell’s book Native Plums of Gloucestershire is due to be published by GOT soon.
-It will complement our other books (also by Charles) on Gloucestershires Apples and Pears.
-Details of these are available on the bookshop page of our main website.
+Charles Martell’s book Native Plums of Gloucestershire was published in spring 2018.
+It describes the stone fruit of Gloucestershire, discusses what is meant by the names plum, bullace, pruin and damson and when and how they arrived in our countryside and considers the Shadow Orchard and the emergence of fruit into the managed orchard.
+It complements our other books (also by Charles) on Gloucestershire’s Apples and Pears.
+Details of all these are available on the bookshop page of our main website.

 Sample list of a few local plum varieties